 Born behind the Iron Curtain in Soviet-era Romania, Ovi grew up combining incongruous qualities.
 He was a children’s choir prodigy, an aspiring computer programmer, and a singer in a pop rock band who broke out as a songwriter in the early 2000s.
 At that time, he managed to create a hit song with his country’s top producer—despite being initially told by this same producer that his band’s sound had ‘no chance’.
 He kept writing and producing Romanian hits, developing his ear for the undeniable pop hook.

 When he represented Romania at the legendary Eurovision Awards in 2009, with Elena Gheorghe’s ‘The Balkan Girls’, he cemented his status as a master of European pop music.
-Soon, he had two big European hits under his belt, ‘Midnight Sun’ and ‘Disco Romancing’ (the latter boasting over 18 million views on Youtube to date).
+Soon, he had two big European hits under his belt, ‘Midnight Sun’ and ‘Disco Romancing’.
 All that was left was the world.
 After immigrating to Vancouver, British Columbia, he began systematically taking the Canadian charts by storm.
-In the last two years alone Canadian radio choose to spin his singles over 80,000 times (and counting).
+In the last two years alone Canadian radio choose to spin his singles over 200,000 times (and counting).

 Add to his creative gifts and technician’s precision an almost perverse tenacity and you will have the basic recipe for Ovi’s rise to international pop dominance.
 But if you hear his music in a packed club you won’t need to dig too deeply to figure out what makes him a success.
 And he planned it that way.